 Lower prices have sparked the growth of video sales.

-John Potter, an area manager who supervises six Baltimore-area Blockbuster franchises owned by UI Video Systems Inc. of Denver, said his stores' sales were in line with the national pattern but were not as strong as sales in other regions.
+John Potter, an area manager who supervises six Baltimore-area Blockbuster franchises owned by UI Video Systems Inc. of Denver, said his stores' sales were in line with the national pattern but were not as strong as sales in other regions where UI has stores.

-Mr. Potter said that other strong-selling titles in the Baltimore area include "Home Alone," "Ghost" and "Robin Hood, Prince of Thieves."
+Mr. Potter said that family-oriented films are usually the best-sellers.
+Other strong-selling titles in the Baltimore area include "Home Alone," "Ghost" and "Robin Hood, Prince of Thieves," he said.

 Mass merchants such as Kmart, Wal-Mart and Target have about half of the total market for video sales, according to estimates from Paul Kagan and Associates.
 Video rental specialists have about 20 percent of the market, another 20 percent comes from direct-mail purchases, and the rest is divided among record stores and other outlets.
 Other estimates put the market share of mass merchants much lower.
 Video Store magazine thinks their share dropped to about 33 percent in 1991.
 One reason is that previously viewed videos have increasingly become a significant part of the sell-through business, according to the publication.